Coronavirus (COVID-19) Updates

-As of March 25, 2021, the Castillo de San Marcos is now open on seven days a week, from 9:00 a.m. to 5:00 p.m.
-There are no live demonstrations and the number of people allowed inside is limited.
+As of May 17, 2021, the Castillo de San Marcos is now open on seven days a week, from 9:00 a.m. to 5:00 p.m.
+There are still no live demonstrations and the number of people allowed inside is limited.
 Masks must be worn.

 Here's where we are in St. Augustine.

-Masks are strongly encouraged in the City of St. Augustine, the City of St. Augustine Beach, and St. Johns County businesses and in public spaces when social distancing is not possible.
+Masks are not required in city offices.
+The city encourages people to continue wearing masks in crowded areas.
 Individual businesses may opt to have a rule requiring masks for anyone over the age of 2.
 As a result of new CDC Guidelines, masks must be worn when on all public transportation, ride-shares, taxis, and tour vehicles.

 Spring Festivals and Events: We who live here have called March and April "Festival season."
 Last year, on March 14, the City of St. Augustine cancelled all of the festivals and stopped issuing permits for large gatherings.
 That ban was lifted earlier in 2021 and festivals have begun, often with limited capacity.
 The list of what will be happening is growing every day.
 Check out our Events Calendar for more information.